KatrinaTom/T3A2-A-MyCocktailApp/README.md

 1. Home Page / Search Feature
 2. Results Page / Display the search results

-**MVP**

 To have a better experience, is to have a Save Feature that is behind a login screen.

 3. Save Cocktails / Save favourite cocktails
 4. Register and Login / Update your favourite cocktails (add/ remove)

+The above is our Minimal Viable Product for My Cocktail App.

 **Additional Features**